RachelKoldenhoven/mixology/README.md

 4. Delete Route
 5. Edit Route

-On 04-12:
+On 04-19:
-- continue with layout for CreateDrink.jsx
+- continue with layout for CreateDrink.jsx- resolve console warnings

 NOTES:
 1. How do we store and consume images?